leoxiong-zzz/toggle-fn-os-x/README.md

 3. Save script with the name as _Toggle fn_ in the _Applications_ location as with _Application_ as the file format.
 4. Go to the _Security & Privacy_ preferences, _Privacy_ tab, and select _Accessibility_ on the left.
 Then click the _+_ button and browse to _~/Applications/Toggle fn_.
 This allows the app to modify system preferences.
 5. Launch app by searching _Toggle fn_ from Spotlight or using other means (eg. shortcut keys by creating a service).

+## Todo
+- Do not steal focus when launched!